isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Programmes.md

 ---
 ## **Programmes**

-Interested to learn more?
+Eager for more?
 Check out the programmes that we have lined up for you online and at various venues below.
+Be sure to register to secure a spot!

 ##### **Talks**